Бакалавриат

 - Group projectIn small groups (3-4 members) students are supposed to apply the policy cycle framework to a policy case of their own choice.
 They must describe all the stages, highlight policy dynamics and explain the role of stakeholders involved

-- Participation in seminars and attendance at lectures
+- Participation in seminars and seminar discussions

 Interim Assessment

-- 2025/2026 4th module0.25 * Group project + 0.25 * Participation in seminars and attendance at lectures + 0.5 * The final exam
+- 2025/2026 4th module0.25 * Group project + 0.25 * Participation in seminars and seminar discussions + 0.5 * The final exam

 Bibliography